 Like this psalmist writes, God knows us and cares about us for who we are.
 As a parent, God nurtures us, challenges us, and guides us in the way we should go.

-We feel burnout when we try and do the “right” things without actually wanting to embrace God’s plan for our lives.
+Church member burnout is a result of trying to do the “right” thing without actually embracing God’s plan for our lives.

 Our insecurities often come from a place of feeling misunderstood.
 There are things we experience that no one but God can understand.
 Join Russ Ewell and friends as they discuss the need to seek God with all of our insecurities, and how he is the only one who can understand the depths of who we are.